Limnoria/Limnoria-doc/use/configuration.rst

 but before you reload your changes, you could lose the changes you made.
 To prevent this, set the `supybot.flush` value to 'Off' while editing the files, and no automatic flushing will occur.

+If you cannot access the bot on IRC and your bot is running on a POSIX system, you can also send it a SIGHUP signal; it is exactly the same as ``config reload`` (note that the Config plugin has to be loaded to do that).